20 Best Cities to Visit on a Cruise to Spain

 8. Vejer de la Frontera

 Vejer de la Frontera is not a city but definitely deserves its spot among the best 20 places in Spain to visit on a cruise.
-It is commonly referred to as a “white villages”, due to its white-washed houses standing on a hilltop overlooking the ochre landscapes of Andalusia.
+It is commonly referred to as a “white village”, due to its white-washed houses standing on a hilltop overlooking the ochre landscapes of Andalusia.

 Vejer de la Frontera, or

 To visit the village of Vejer de la Frontera, you need to be in good physical shape, as most of the tour can be done only on foot, and you climb uphill most of the time.
-The road is steep, and streets cobblestoned and narrow, so I don’t recommend a tour to people with walking difficulties.
+The road is steep and streets are cobblestoned and narrow, so I don’t recommend a tour to people with walking difficulties.

 Plaza de España is a central square in Vejer de la Frontera, Andalusia, Spain